-As of September 30, 2016, the Organization had a conditional grant available through fiscal year 2017, totaling \$99,844, of which \$50,000 was earned and is included in grants and contributions in the accompanying fiscal year 2016 consolidated statement of activities and changes in net assets.
-Since the remaining \$49,844 available under this grant is conditional upon the Organization meeting certain performance goals, it has not been reflected in the accompanying consolidated financial statements.
+As of September 30, 2017, PC had a conditional grant available through fiscal year 2018, totaling \$99,844, of which \$45,000 and \$50,000 were earned in fiscal years 2017 and 2016, respectively, and are included in grants and contributions in the accompanying consolidated statements of activities and changes in net assets.
+Since the remaining \$4,844 available under this grant is conditional upon PC meeting certain performance goals, it has not been reflected in the accompanying consolidated financial statements.